All Episodes

 Why stop now?

-Nobody's gonna defend the Iraqis, and there aren't too many people are gonna defend Bush.
+Nobody's going to defend the Iraqis, and there aren't too many people who are going to defend Bush.

 So if people still blame Bush for the economy, let's go ahead and blame Bush for this.